-While the Fund bailout package certainly helped stabilize the currency market, much of the impetus came through the familiar deflationary process.
-On the one hand, the collapse of economic activity has brought a massive turnaround in the balance of payments mainly as a result of a sharp decline in imports; the latter fell by 26 per cent in 2000 after growing by 35 per cent in the previous year while export growth remained at a modest 11 per cent, up from 7 per cent in 2000, despite a sharp devaluation of the currency.
-On the other hand, as debt deflation and recession deepened, many debtors became increasingly insolvent and unable to raise funds to purchase foreign exchange to service their debt, thereby reducing the sales of domestic currency.
-In other words, markets have been stabilized not so much by the influx of foreign capital as by deflation, liquidity squeeze and increasing defaults.
+While the Fund bailout package helped stabilize the currency market, much of the impetus also came through the familiar deflationary process.
+On the one hand, the collapse of economic activity brought a massive turnaround in the balance of payments mainly as a result of a sharp decline in imports: these fell by 26 per cent in 2000 after growing by 35 per cent in the previous year, while export growth remained at a modest 11 per cent, up from 7 per cent in 2000, despite a sharp devaluation of the currency.
+On the other hand, as debt deflation and recession deepened, many debtors became insolvent and unable to raise funds to purchase foreign exchange to service their debt, thus reducing the sales of domestic currency for foreign exchange.
+In other words, markets have been stabilized not so much by the influx of foreign capital as by deflation, a liquidity squeeze and an increasing number of defaults.